Michael Servetus: Education

 Servetus attended the Grammar Studium in Sariñena, Aragón, near Villanueva de Sijena, under master Domingo Manobel until 1520.
-From course 1520/1521 to 1522/1523, Michael Servetus was a student of the Liberal Arts in the primitive University of Zaragoza, a Studium Generale of Arts.
+Over the terms 1520–21 and 1522–23, Michael Servetus was a student of the Liberal Arts in the primitive University of Zaragoza, a Studium Generale of Arts.
 The Studium was ruled by the Archbishop of Saragossa, the Rector, the High Master ("Maestro Mayor"), and four "Masters of Arts", which resembled Art professors in the Arts Faculties of other primitive universities.

 Servetus studied under High Master Gaspar Lax, and masters Exerich, Ansias, and Miranda.
-During those years this education center had been significantly influenced by Erasmus's ideas.
+During those years this education center had been significantly influenced by Erasmus's ideas, which included a humanistic approach to biblical theology.
 Ansias and Miranda died soon, and two new professors were appointed: Juan Lorenzo Carnicer and Villalpando.
 In 1523 he got his BA and next year his MA.
 From course 1525/1526 ahead, Servetus became one of the four Masters of Arts in the Studium, and for unknown reasons, he traveled to Salamanca in February 1527.
 But on 28 March 1527, also for unknown reasons, master Michael Servetus had a brawl with High Master (and uncle) Gaspard Lax, and this probably was the cause of his expulsion from the Studium, and his exile from Spain for the Studium of Toulouse, trying to avoid the strong influence of Gaspar Lax in any Spanish Studium Generale.

 Near 1527 Servetus attended the University of Toulouse where he studied law.
 Servetus could have had access to forbidden religious books, some of them maybe Protestant, while he was studying in this city.